ScooloV/bbpedia/docs/death_zone/new_inducements.md

 lowly beginnings as an assistant* *seamstress for the Tiranoc Titans, she gradually*
-![](../media/death_zone/image134.jpg)*advanced through a number of supporting*
-*roles until she was recruited to the team's* *cheerleading squad in 2448 and became an*
+![](../media/death_zone/image134.jpg)*advanced through a number of supporting roles until she was recruited to the team's cheerleading squad in 2448 and became an overnight sensation.*
-*overnight sensation.*

-*The following decades were a whirlwind of fame and* *fortune for Galandril; as well as being an exceptionally-* *talented dancer, overfloowing with charisma, she had a* *small amount of innate magical ability which she put*
-*to use in creating breathtaking half-time displays.
+*The following decades were a whirlwind of fame and* *fortune for Galandril; as well as being an exceptionally-* *talented dancer, overfloowing with charisma, she had a* *small amount of innate magical ability which she put to use in creating breathtaking half-time displays.
 She* *changed teams a few times until she accepted a long-* *term contract with the Elfheim Eagles for an incredible* *sum of money - more than most professional players, let* *alone cheerleaders.
-In 2487, she decided to step back* *from front-line duties ("leave that to the two-hundred*
-*year olds," she quipped in a Spike!
-Magazine interview)* *to spend more time working on her ongoing series of* *memoirs.
+In 2487, she decided to step back* *from front-line duties ("leave that to the two-hundred year olds," she quipped in a Spike!
+Magazine interview) to spend more time working on her ongoing series of* *memoirs.
 She still makes her services available to teams* *whose cheer squads could use a little extra pep, but it's* *clear that she does it for the love of the sport rather than* *the money - after all, it's rumoured that she has enough* *squirrelled away to buy out the Blood Bowl tournament* *fivve times over!*

-"G0 TEAM!"
+"GO TEAM!"
 Each time Galandril's team rolls Cheering Fans on the Kick-off Event table, add D3 to the number of cheerleaders the team has if the team does not have any cheerleaders, it counts as